FlusherDock1/Gutenberg/readme.md

 All current block are from standart [Gutenberg.js](https://github.com/front/gutenberg-js) package.
 None of them are custom or from Laraberg.
 You can find all this blocks at [Gutenberg playground](https://testgutenberg.com/) and test them there.

 **Working:**
+- Code preview and all standart features such as: custom styles, block settings, reusable blocks.
 - Common blocks
     - Paragraph - (All text formating also works).
     - Image